Visual Art

 This program provides a creative outlet for staff expression, highlighting the talent of our Houston Methodist employees system-wide and connecting patients and visitors with their caregivers in a more personalized way.
 Arts programs like this have been shown to reduce burnout, fatigue and medical error by encouraging employees to take time outside of work for themselves and relax by making art.

-This year's exhibition Interconnected features 32 Houston Methodist artists.
-A system-wide vote was held to select the First, Second, and Third place images along with 10 artists awarded honorable mention.
-This exhibition is on view in Dunn Tower in the Healing Arts gallery on the 2nd floor crosswalk overlooking Crain Garden and features 35 images selected from over 1,000 submissions this year.
-You can also tour the virtual gallery of the exhibition and see all of the artwork that was submitted this year.
+This year's exhibition, Natural Harmony, features 29 Houston Methodist artists selected through a system-wide vote, with 3 distinguished awards and 10 honorable mentions.
+The exhibition features 35 images selected from over 1,400 submissions.
+You can view Natural Harmony in Dunn Tower in the Healing Arts gallery on the 2nd floor crosswalk overlooking Crain Garden or tour the virtual gallery and see all of the artwork that was submitted this year.

 Congratulations to the Award Winners!